Indefinite Leave to Remain (ILR)

 7. Including your children on your application if you’re on the 5 or 2 year route

 If your children meet the requirements, you can add them to your application.
-The requirements varies depending on the age.
-If you’re on the 10 year route, you cannot include your children in your application.
+The requirements vary depending on the age.
+If you’re on the 10-year route, you cannot include your children in your application.

 Children under 18